superedge/superedge/docs/components/service-group.md

   gridUniqKey: zone
   template:
     selector:
-      appGrid: nginx
+      appGrid: echo
     ports:
     - protocol: TCP
       port: 80
-      targetPort: 80
+      targetPort: 8080
 ```
 Since the gridUniqKey field is set to zone, the key of the label we use when grouping nodes is zone.
 If there are three NodeUnits,
-labeled by zone: zone-0, zone: zone-1, zone: zone-2 for them. at this time, each NodeUnit has the deployment of nginx and the corresponding pod.
+labeled by zone: zone-0, zone: zone-1, zone: zone-2 for them. at this time, each NodeUnit has the deployment of echo-service and the corresponding pod.
 If a service is accessed through servicename and clusterip in the node, the request will only be sent to the nodes in this group.
 ```
 [~]# kubectl get deploy